Sbrussee/MF_BID_MIL/README.md

 ## MF-CLAM
 This is the repository for the CLAM model applied to the task of differentating between Mycosis Fungoides (MF) and Benign Inflammatory Dermatoses (BIDs).
 The implementation heavily relies on the SlideFlow Python Package (ver 2.3.0).
-Pleas note that this model **is not inteded to be used for clinical practice**, instead it should be used for **research purposes only**.
+Pleas note that this model **is not intended to be used for clinical practice**, instead it should be used for **research purposes only**.
 ## Installation
 In order to run the script, one can use pip to install the requirements:
 ```